 There are three distinct types of hemorrhoids, each with varying degrees of pain and discomfort.

 Internal: Internal hemorrhoids are found inside the rectum.
 These are usually the mildest type of hemorrhoid, typically not causing much discomfort.
-But occasionally, an internal hemorrhoid can undergo straining or irritation, which can lead to bleeding.
+But occasionally, straining or irritation can further aggravate an internal hemorrhoid, which can lead to bleeding.
 In the most extreme cases, straining can cause internal hemorrhoids to protrude out of the anus.
 If this happens, there can be a lot of pain and discomfort.

 External: External hemorrhoids are found under the skin around the anus and can generally be seen and felt.
 These can be pretty painful and extremely sensitive to the touch, which can make it hard to sit, walk and go to the bathroom.
 External hemorrhoids are often treated with some sort of topical pain treatment.

 Thrombosed: If there’s one type of hemorrhoid you want to avoid, it’s a thrombosed one.
 These occur when an external hemorrhoid forms a blood clot.
-They often become swollen, hard, turn purple or blue and run the risk of bursting.
+They often become swollen and hard, and they can turn purple or blue and run the risk of bursting.
 A doctor should examine thrombosed hemorrhoids as soon as possible to determine the best path forward.
 Sometimes, in minor cases, patients may just have to wait it out.
 In more extreme cases, it may need to be removed by the doctor in an out-patient surgery.

 Can Cannabis Help Relieve Hemorrhoid Pain & Inflammation?